-We have audited the financial statements of Hellenic Petroleum Finance Plc for the year ended 31 December 2022 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and the related notes 1 to 16, including a summary of significant accounting policies.
+We have audited the financial statements of HelleniQ Energy Finance Plc (the 'company') for the year ended 31 December 2023 which comprise the Statement of comprehensive income, the Statement of Financial Position, the Statement of changes in equity, Statement of cash flows, and the related notes 1 to 15 including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.